 Activities here are more varied and flexible than in Tanzania’s other safari areas.
 You can take boat trips along the waterways to get close to the park's abundant birdlife, from yellow-billed storks and African spoonbills to vividly plumed bee-eaters, rollers and kingfishers.

 Game drives can go off-road to get that bit closer to wildlife and can continue after dark when the glowing eyes of nocturnal creatures (a scuttling porcupine, a dazzled African hare) are picked up by your guide’s flashlight.
 You can also explore on foot in areas few others have trodden.

 Safari specialist Emily

-Being in the Selous really feels like you’re in the thick of it, even when you’re at camp.
+Being in Nyerere National Park really feels like you’re in the thick of it, even when you’re at camp.
 I was sitting reading a book outside my tent when a giraffe just strolled past as if I wasn’t there.
 Later on, at dinner, a hippo had left the water and was grazing just a short distance to my left.
-What I also like about the Selous is how easy it is to combine with a beach stay in Zanzibar after your safari.
+What I also like about Nyerere National Park is how easy it is to combine with a beach stay in Zanzibar after your safari.

 Best time to go: Find out the best time to visit Tanzania.

 Tanzania and Zanzibar ArchipelagoView this tour

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Africa